Jannyboy11/ScalaPluginLoader/README.md

 that needs them, so you can run ScalaLoader once without ScalaPlugins to generate the config.

 ### Roadmap
-There's only ~~four~~ three features that are missing in my opinion:
+There's only ~~five~~ four features that are missing in my opinion:
 - ~~The first con.
 I want JavaPlugins te be able to access the Scala library classes, however they will need to tell ScalaLoader somehow which version they want to use.~~ Now implemented in ScalaPluginLoader#openUpToJavaPlugin(ScalaPlugin,JavaPlugin).
 Currently this does not inject the Scala library classes into the JavaPlugin's classloader, but it's a start.